Prostitution law: Legislation models

 NGOs, academics and government departments often categorise the approach to prostitution laws and approach into 5 models:

 Prohibitionism

 All aspects of prostitution are criminalised.
 Often the sex trade is seen as a violation of human dignity, moral or religious beliefs; e.g. Russia (also known as "criminalization").

 Neo-abolitionism

-Neo-abolitionists believe there is no free choice for people entering prostitution, it violates their human rights and that prostitution is the sale and consumption of human bodies.
+Neo-abolitionists believe there is no free choice for people entering prostitution, it violates their human rights and prostitution is the sale and consumption of human bodies.
 Whilst prostitutes themselves commit no crime, clients and any third party involvement is criminalised; e.g. Sweden (also called the "Swedish model" or "Nordic model").

 Abolitionism

 Prostitution itself is legal, but third-party involvement is generally prohibited.
 Solicitation is also often prohibited.
 This model recognises that a prostitute may choose to work in the trade, however, the law is designed to stop prostitution impacting on the public.
 An example country where this system is in place is England.